OpenEvalProject/evals/manuscripts/elife-89356/v1/manuscript.md

 To compute stop density profiles (e.g. Figure 5C–F), stops were counted within 1 cm location bins and the counts were divided by the number of trials to obtain the number of stops per cm per trial.
 This was smoothed by convolution with a Gaussian filter (SD=1 cm).
 To evaluate the stop density when aggregating sessions or for epochs of trials within a session (e.g. Figure 6A and C), the same procedure was applied to first generate a stop density profile for the trials of interest within a session.
 We then subtracted an average of density profiles calculated in the same way for shuffled data from the same trials but in which stop locations were randomly drawn from a uniform distribution of track locations.
 In this way, stop densities below zero in the subtracted profiles can be interpreted as below chance relative to their average shuffled distributions, and stop densities greater than zero can be interpreted as greater than chance.
 Aggregate stop density profiles were then generated by averaging the individual subtracted profiles.
 Where average stop density plots were shown for coding epochs (e.g. Figure 6C, Figure 6—figure supplement 2E), these were weighted both on the proportion of trials classified in a particular coding scheme (e.g. a code weight of 0.05 when 5% of trials were classified as task-anchored for a single grid cell) and the number of simultaneously recorded grid cells such that single sessions were weighted equally (e.g. a session weight of 0.2 [1/5] when five grid cells are simultaneously recorded in a session).
 Similar weighted averages were also applied to plots where the proportion of hit, try, and run trials differed within a session in a similar vein (Figure 6E, Figure 6—figure supplement 2G).

-## Analysis of neural activity during the location memory task
+### Analysis of neural activity during the location memory task

 Firing rate maps for each trial were generated by dividing the track into 1 cm bins, summing the number of spikes in each bin, and dividing by the time the animal spent there.
 Firing rates were smoothed with a Gaussian filter (SD =2 cm).
-Spatial information was calculated in bits per second as∑i=1NPiλilog2(λiλ)
+Spatial information was calculated in bits per second as

+$$
+\sumi=1NP_{i}\lambda_{i}log_{2}(\frac{\lambda_{i}}{\lambda})
+$$

-where i indexes a position bin in the firing rate map, N is the number of bins, Pi is the occupancy probability, λi is the firing rate in the bin, and λ is the mean firing rate (Skaggs and McNaughton, 1996).
+where i indexes a position bin in the firing rate map, N is the number of bins, Pi is the occupancy probability, $\lambda$i is the firing rate in the bin, and $\lambda$ is the mean firing rate (Skaggs and McNaughton, 1996).
 When spatial information scores were generated for epochs within a session, we took the same number of trials for each epoch (e.g. when comparing task-anchored and task-independent epochs).
 This was done by randomly subsetting the epoch with the greater number of trials to match the number of trials of the epoch with the smaller number of trials.

 To quantify the spatial periodicity of neural firing, the Lomb-Scargle method of least squares spectral analysis (LSSA) as implemented by the Astropy Python module (Price-Whelan et al., 2022) was used to generate a frequency spectrum in the spatial domain (Lomb, 1976; Scargle, 1982).
 A periodogram was computed every 10 cm with a sample length equal to three track lengths (600 cm).
 Track locations were normalised between 0 and 1 so that spatial frequencies corresponded to the number of oscillations per trial.
 Spatial frequencies >5 were discarded from further analysis as no grid cells were found with grid spacings <40 cm.
 Individual periodograms were combined to create an average periodogram across the session (Figure 1—figure supplement 1 for an illustrative example).